Azure-Samples/semantic-kernel-advanced-usage/README.md

 > Each scenario is self-contained and will run independently.

 - [`advanced_orchestration_dapr`](advanced_orchestration_dapr/readme.md): Demonstrates advanced orchestration techniques and Dapr hosting via Actors.
+- [`authentication_context`](authentication_context/readme.md): Demonstrates how to persist "hidden" information in the conversation to maintain context, like the user being authenticated.

 ## Contributing